numpy/numpy/doc/source/reference/c-api.array.rst

     .
 No matter what is returned, you must DECREF the object returned by this routine in *address* when you are done with it.

+    If the input is an array with NA support, this will either raise an error if it contains any NAs, or will make a copy of the array without NA support if it does not contain any NAs.
+Use the function :cfunc:`PyArray_AllowNAConverter` to support NA-arrays directly
+    and more efficiently.

+.. cfunction:: int PyArray_AllowConverter(PyObject* obj, PyObject** address)

+    This is the same as :cfunc:`PyArray_Converter`, but allows arrays with NA support to pass through untouched.
+This function was created so that the existing converter could raise errors appropriately for functions which have not been updated with NA support

 .. cfunction:: int PyArray_OutputConverter(PyObject* obj, PyArrayObject** address)

     This is a default converter for output arrays given to